SerdarMustafa1/wash-hands/README.md

 # Wash Hands

-Locate-Me is a simple application to help teach young kids how to effectively wash their hands, built using React Native and Expo.
+This is a simple application to help teach young kids how to effectively wash their hands, built using React Native and Expo.

 ![App Preview](assets/preview.gif)